Frequently Asked Questions

 - Developing The Life Factory for business, learning, young people, and community uses

-- Investing in energy generation and transport infrastructure, through Glastonbury Clean Energy
+- Investing in low carbon energy generation through Glastonbury Clean Energy

 - Creating a year-round visitor destination at St Brigid’s Chapel and Field